nuhaBoston/Exploration-of-Autistic-Spectrum-Disorder-Screening-Data/README.md

 1. Autism-Adult-Data.csv
 2. analysis.Rmd

-Open the file analysis2 in RStudio and load all packages.
+Open the file analysis in RStudio and load all packages.

 ** Make sure to compile files periodically to avoid bugs or compiling errors.
 This is an image of one of the RMarkdown chunks compiled with no errors.